edcylau/mysite2/content/about/_index.md

 ![This is me][1]

-The Big Oxmox advised her not to do so, because there were thousands of bad Commas, wild Question Marks and devious Semikoli, but the Little Blind Text didn't listen.
-She packed her seven versalia, put her initial into the belt and made herself on the way.

 #### Education

 * Electronic Engineering + Business Management in HK University of Science and Technology
 * Statistics in HKU

-Technology always facinates me, but down to one true belief, **Tech** helps us simple and equal.
+Technology does improve our lives, but down to one true rule, keep it simple and equal.
+Preferably it would help to fight Global Warming.

 [1]: /img/about.jpg